Mazda6 Tourer estate - MPG, running costs & CO2

 Mazda6 Tourer MPG & CO2

-Although we recommend the diesel engines, the petrols are certainly well worth considering if you’re not planning to rack up lots of miles.
+We used to recommend the diesel engines which are no longer available new, but the petrols are certainly well worth considering if you’re not planning to rack up lots of miles.
 The 2.0-litre petrol engine, with 143 or 163bhp, can return 41.5mpg and CO2 emissions of 155g/km, and you should be able to achieve these figures in real driving.
 Because CO2 emissions are now rated on the stricter WLTP system, it means the Mazda6 Tourer is no longer so appealing to company-car drivers.
 Both these petrols sit in a high Benefit-in-Kind (BiK) band.

 The 2.5-litre petrol is bigger in size than many rivals’ engines, but this engine (limited to GT Sport Nav+ cars) isn’t too far behind at 37.2mpg.
 Its CO2 emissions put it in the highest business tax band.

-The diesel engines are likely to be less expensive to run for most drivers.
+The diesel engines are likely to be less expensive to run for most drivers, so are worth seeking out by used buyers.
 The 148bhp engine can return 53.3mpg, with CO2 emissions of 141g/km.
-These figures change a little for the slightly less economical Sport Nav+ version, which is also available with the 181bhp diesel.
+These figures change a little for the slightly less economical Sport Nav+ version, which was also available with the 181bhp diesel.
 We like the extra overtaking power of this engine, and it’s barely less economical at 51.4mpg.

 Even with impressive performance figures across the range, the Mazda6 Tourer broadly matches the insurance costs of the Ford Mondeo Estate.
 Sitting in group 22, the 143bhp petrol Mazda6 SE-L Nav+ offers the cheapest premiums, while the top-of-the-range 181bhp GT Sport Nav+ diesel has a group 31 rating.